openwebdocs/owd-website/pages/content/posts/owd-projects-h1-2023.md

 ## Progressive web apps revamp

-Also in January, [Patrick Brosset](https://patrickbrosset.com/), who's one of the Microsoft representatives on our Governing Committee, proposed [a project to update the MDN documentation for progressive web apps](https://github.com/mdn/mdn/issues/280).
+Also in January, [Patrick Brosset](https://patrickbrosset.com/), one of the Microsoft representatives on our Governing Committee, proposed [a project to update the MDN documentation for progressive web apps](https://github.com/mdn/mdn/issues/280).
 MDN's docs on progressive web apps were mostly written in 2017, and were never substantially updated since.

 To get an idea of what kind of content to add, we used the [Divio documentation system](https://documentation.divio.com/) which describes four different types of documentation, that each perform a different function.
 The Divio system is - we think - one of those ideas that is so useful, that when you hear it, you wonder why you never thought of it before.

 We've never really used Divio on MDN, because most of our work is on reference docs only.
 But the progressive web apps project added mostly learning material, such as guides and tutorials, and we found the Divio system very helpful in planning our work.
 We added [explanations](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides), [how-to pages](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/How_to), a new [tutorial](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Tutorials/CycleTracker), and updated the existing [reference docs](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Reference) where that was needed.

 Patrick not only proposed the project, but helped plan it and wrote and reviewed a lot of the content.
-We think OWD's super power is our connections with people like Patrick, and we're very grateful for his engagement with us in this and other projects!

 ## Performance API docs revamp